LEU — LEU

 Thesis (detailed)

-Analyst consensus is Strong Buy with a 1Y target of $278 (+31% from $213 writeup price).
-The upside is conservative by the standard of this portfolio; the thesis here is structural conviction and supply chain completion, not a 10x bet.
+Analyst consensus at the 2026-05-14 writeup was Strong Buy with a 1Y target of $278 (vs. $213 writeup price).
+That snapshot predates the Q1 print and the June drawdown (~$148 on 2026-06-10) and needs re-verification before it carries weight in any decision.
+The thesis here is structural conviction and supply chain completion, not a 10x bet.

 Recent catalysts (60-day rolling)